 Field Tested and Kid Approved

-I just created Mystery Vocabulary Detectives this week, and I wanted to be sure to test it with students before making it available in my TpT store.
-Since I'm no longer in the classroom, I asked several 4th and 5th grade teachers to test it with their students.
+Since I'm no longer in the classroom, I asked several 4th and 5th grade teachers to test Mystery Vocabulary Detectives with their students.
 I waited anxiously to hear the verdict, and I was thrilled to find out the game was a huge hit with my student field-testers!
 One student said, "This game rocks!" and another reported, "It was awesome to the tenth power!"
 In addition, several teachers told me that their students are now begging to play the game in every content area!
 High praise indeed for a vocabulary game ... what more could a teacher want?